wp-plugins/oik-batchmove/readme.txt

 = Are there similar plugins? =
 Yes.
 This plugin was sponsored by Howard Popeck for Our Listeners Club - for the music loving audiophile Before developing oik-batchmove I tried these plugins.
-They didn't satisfy the requirements.
+They didn't satisfy the original requirements.

 * [Batch-Move wp plugin](http://wordpress.org/plugins/batchmove/)
 * [Bulk Move](http://wordpress.org/plugins/bulk-move/)

+I'm not aware of any other plugins that perform Scheduled republishing logic.

 == Screenshots ==
 1. Selection criteria: Choose the posts to alter